dereuromark/cakephp-cache/docs/Full-page.md

 ## Limitations
 - It cannot provide partially dynamic parts as the 2.x CacheHelper could.
 The pages need to be completely cached.
-So this is most likely a useful caching strategy for non-HTML caches like JSON, XML, CSV, ...
+So this is most likely a useful caching strategy for static full-page HTML or non-HTML requests like JSON, XML, CSV, ...
 - Make sure you only cache public and non-personalized actions.
 The dispatcher cannot know if cache files of some non-public actions are requested by an authorized user.